We care for dogs, cats, horses, and cows (farm calls) in St. George, Utah.

 Tonometry measures intraocular pressure to diagnose glaucoma.
 Glaucoma is caused by the build-up of fluid within the eye.
 Abnormally high pressure can damage the optic nerve, leading to vision loss.

 Cryotherapy in dogs consists of ice or freezing therapy.
 The dog is exposed to extreme cold by various methods including but not limited to placing the dog in a cryotherapy chamber for a brief period.
 Cryotherapy in dogs is used as a treatment for various illnesses and ailments.
 Most veterinarians focus cryotherapy on smaller areas by applying cold packs, using an extreme cold or ice bath, or freezing a small area on the dog.

 Digital X-Ray and Dental X-Ray

 Routine wellness visits are a great way to help your pet live a healthy life for as long as possible.
-These visits can also help the Pets R Us team catch potential health issues earlier and may help you avoid additional costs associated with treatments if the disease goes undetected.
+These visits can also help the Washington Family Vet Clinic team catch potential health issues earlier and may help you avoid additional costs associated with treatments if the disease goes undetected.
 We have multiple plans for your pet’s needs.